stephen-sumner/md-to-txt-powershell/README.md

 ##
 1. Open terminal
 2. Navigate to directory with md files
 3. Copy and paste powershell script.
-The script puts the .txt files in `C:\users\<current users>` directory.
-It catches errors and skips files if the conversion takes 5 seconds.
+On a windows machine, the script puts the .txt files in `C:\users\<current users>` directory.
+The scripts handles errors and skips files if the conversion takes 5 seconds.
+It has a progress bar that shows the progress of the conversion.

 ```powershell
 $markdownFiles = Get-ChildItem -Filter "*.md"